Rallying Adversarial Techniques against Deep Learning for Network Security: Evaluation from the Network Security Perspective

-It can be seem that the rates of false positives and false negatives remain almost unchanged in the middle range.
+It can be seen that the rates of false positives and false negatives remain almost unchanged in the middle range.
 Furthermore, it can also be observed that if we want to minimize one of the rates, the other rate will increase significantly.
-Finally, the accuracy is also largely unchanged for threshold values below 7, which this can be partially contributed to the imbalance of the dataset (i.e., most of the data belong to the benign class).
+Finally, the accuracy is also essentially unchanged for threshold values below 7, which can partially contribute to the imbalance of the dataset (i.e., most of the data belong to the benign class).
 Therefore, a threshold between 0.05 and 1 would be appropriate for this scheme.
-The effectiveness of Kisune at separating the Mirai dataset is further demonstrated by the ROC curve in Figure \ref{fig:threshold}(b).
+The effectiveness of Kitsune at separating the Mirai dataset is further demonstrated by the ROC curve in Figure \ref{fig:threshold}(b).